 She found the gloom that was always absent in the refuge of the forest, slowly begin to envelope her.
-It gradually suffocated her, before slamming down with concussive force.
+It gradually began to suffocate her, before slamming down with concussive force.

 She tried to hold his hand, but he jerked his hand back, gruffly motioning that he was on the phone.

 When they finally made their way to the overlook of the ocean.
 She stood on a sandbar to look out on the horizon and began to cry silently, the tears burned her face, as the wind cooled and gently wiped them away.
 She was able to keep her hands in her pockets, insulated from the elements.